CONTACT : Tel: 0345 112 0025

 The Annual Allowance (AA) is a limit on the amount of pension savings you can make into your scheme(s) (you may have more than one) in any given tax year.
 If you exceed your AA, you may be charged tax on the excess.

-The Lifetime Allowance (LTA) is the maximum amount you can save into all your pensions throughout your working life before you have to pay tax.
-The LTA for the tax year 6 April 2023 to 5 April 2024 is £1,073,100.
+The Lifetime Allowance (LTA) was the maximum amount you could build up in all of your registered pension savings throughout your working life before you had to pay additional tax.
+It was abolished from 6 April 2024.

 How will I know if I have exceeded the AA?